 Days: Mon, Wed, Fri, Sat.

-Jonny trained for a Masters in Osteopathy at the British School of Osteopathy (BSO) and qualified with a distinction, following extensive NHS experience as an occupational therapist working in plastics and reconstructive surgery as a hand therapist.
+Jonny Spadaccini trained for a Masters in Osteopathy at the British School of Osteopathy (BSO) and qualified with a distinction, following extensive NHS experience as an occupational therapist working in plastics and reconstructive surgery.
 He joined Zubin and Philippa at Sheen Therapy Centre in 2014 and has established himself as a key member of our team.

-When Jonny is not in practise at Sheen Therapy Centre, he is a clinical educator and osteopathic lecturer at the University College of Osteopathy (formally BSO) delivering lectures and supervising third and fourth year undergraduates whilst they assess and treat patients.
+When Jonny is not in practice at Sheen Therapy Centre, he is a clinical educator and osteopathic lecturer at the University College of Osteopathy (formally BSO), delivering lectures and supervising third- and fourth-year undergraduates while they assess and treat patients.
 He is currently studying for a PG Cert in Academic and Clinical Education.

-Jonny is interested in all aspects of osteopathy and your overall health and uses a range of techniques to help you achieve your treatment goals and manage your symptoms, including osteopathy, cranial osteopathy and classical osteopathy, always ensuring a truly holistic, osteopathic and patient-centred approach.
+Jonny is interested in all aspects of osteopathy and overall health, and uses a range of techniques to help you achieve your treatment goals and manage your symptoms, including osteopathy, cranial osteopathy and classical osteopathy, always ensuring a truly holistic, patient-centred approach.

-He is a member of the General Osteopathic Council (GOSc 8764) and Institute Of Osteopathy.
+He is a member of the General Osteopathic Council (GOSc 8764) and the Institute Of Osteopathy.

-A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Acupuncture, Psychotherapy and Counselling, Deep Tissue Sports Massage, Foundation Training, Rock Tape, Pregnancy Massage, and Reflexology.
+A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Myofascial Dry Needling, Psychotherapy, Deep Tissue Sports Massage, Foundation Training, Rock Tape, Pregnancy Massage, and Reflexology.

 334 Upper Richmond Road West